ziemen4/z-notes/content/blog/zkpoex/index.md

 ## How zkpoex Works: Simulating an Attack in Zero Knowledge

-Behind the scenes, zkpoex employs a zero-knowledge virtual machine (zkVM) to simulate attacks and generate cryptographic proofs.
-Currently, zkpoex uses [RISC Zero’s zkVM](https://dev.risczero.com/api/zkvm/), a general-purpose zkVM based on the RISC-V architecture.
+Behind the scenes, zkpoex employs both an Ethereum Virtual Machine (EVM) interpreter and a zero-knowledge virtual machine (zkVM) to simulate attacks and generate cryptographic proofs.
+Currently, zkpoex uses [Rust EVM](https://github.com/rust-ethereum/evm) as the interpreter and [RISC Zero’s zkVM](https://dev.risczero.com/api/zkvm/), a general-purpose zkVM based on the RISC-V architecture.

 Here’s a simplified step-by-step overview: